severian5it/BoardgameNerd/README.md

 ### Filter on Collection Page

 End users at the moment cannot filter on the boardgame returned by a search or on their own collections.
-Would be great to allow them this possibilities, however the number of categories are highly variables, and probably are coming from manual imputing, and this makes implementation of filtering hard to be useful.
+Would be great to allow them this possibilities, however the number of categories are highly variables, since they are coming from manual imputing, and this makes implementation of filtering really hard to be useful.

 ### Pop Over on Cards